Code-Institute-Submissions/Warhammer40kTicTacToe/README.md

 2. [JQuery 3.5:](https://jquery.com/)
     * JQuery methods variables and selectors are used with the goal of minimizing the length of the code.
 3. [Google Fonts:](https://fonts.google.com/)
-    * Google fonts were used to import the 'Cormorant SC' font into the style.css file which is used on all text elements of the app.
+    * Google fonts were used to import the [Cormorant SC](https://fonts.google.com/specimen/Cormorant+SC) font into the style.css file which is used on all text elements of the app.
 4. [Git:](https://git-scm.com/)
     * Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 5. [GitHub:](https://github.com/)